Adorism/pew_w68_media_literacy_insights/README.md

 Other quesitons in this survey addressed racial tensions, pandemic-related issues, and the election cycle.

 More information about the columns I chose to investigate can be found here.
-[Link to Column Data](https://github.com/Adorism/pew_w68_media_literacy_insights/blob/main/data/column_descriptions.md "Column Data")
+[Column Data](https://github.com/Adorism/pew_w68_media_literacy_insights/blob/main/data/column_descriptions.md "Column Data")

 ## Process and Methodology
 The survey results are encoded and answers are categorical, rather than truly numeric.
-Therefore, I used [Link to Contingency Table Wikipedia](https://en.wikipedia.org/wiki/Contingency_table "contingency tables") and [Link to Pearson's Chi-Square: Wikipedia] (https://en.wikipedia.org/wiki/Pearson%27s_chi-squared_test "Pearson's Chi-Squared Test") to examine relationships between pairs of variables.
+Therefore, I used [contingency tables](https://en.wikipedia.org/wiki/Contingency_table) and [Pearson's Chi-Squared Test] (https://en.wikipedia.org/wiki/Pearson%27s_chi-squared_test) to examine relationships between pairs of variables.
 <br><br>
 Graphing<br>
 Explanation of contingency tables<br>